hakyimlab/TFXcan/enformer_predict/README.md

 - `log_dir`: Files detailing error messages, memory consumption, and cache usage are deposited here.
 - `predict_on_n_regions`: How many regions should be predicted on?
 Valid arguments are either any number greater than 1 or "all".
 - Besides predicting and saving in the user-defined folder, some log files are also returned and are found in the `log_dir` folder.
+- `write_log`: values are either "true" or "false".
+Should information and messages about caching, errors, and infos be written to separate files located in the log_dir?

 ### To-do
-- I may need to find a way to toggle Parsl's `@python_app` decorator on/off, depending on if the `use_parsl` parameter is "true" or "false".
+- [ ] I may need to find a way to toggle Parsl's `@python_app` decorator on/off, depending on if the `use_parsl` parameter is "true" or "false".

-- I also want to find a way to toggle if logging should be done and at what level.
+- [ ] I also want to find a way to toggle if logging should be done and at what level.

+- [ ] The scripts that predicts on batches successfully caches and uses the fastaExtractor function and caches but does not use the `get_model` function.
+Why? and how can I resolve this?

+- [ ]